bellodox/trucker-wiki-content/Deploy-your-Application.md

 Instances> 1 #How many instances of your application do you need?

 1: 128M       # You need to provide a memory limit for your application container.
-2: 256M       # Applications that exceed this limit, are restarted, so make
+2: 256M       # Applications that exceed this limit are restarted, so make
 3: 512M       # sure your application is provided with enough memory.
 4: 1G
 Memory Limit> 512M